appfuse/appfuse-demos/tutorial-service/README.txt

 AppFuse Basic Struts Archetype
 --------------------------------------------------------------------------------
-If you're reading this then you've created your new project using Maven and tutorial-hibernate.
+If you're reading this then you've created your new project using Maven and tutorial-service.
 You have only created the shell of an AppFuse Java EE application.
 The project object model (pom) is defined in the file pom.xml.
 The application is ready to run as a web application.
 The pom.xml file is pre-defined with Hibernate as a persistence model and Struts 2 as the web